A Continuous Teleoperation Subspace with Empirical and Algorithmic Mapping Algorithms for Non-Anthropomorphic Hands: Experiments

 \subsection{Subspace Teleoperation Mappings}

 We generated teleoperation mappings for the human hand, the Schunk SDH and a two fingered gripper.
-For each hand, we created teleoperation mappings empirically and algorithmically, using the procedures outlined in Section~\ref{sec:empirical_mapping} and Section~\ref{sec:algorithmic_mapping}, respectively.
+For each hand, we created the mappings empirically and algorithmically, using the procedures outlined in Section~\ref{sec:empirical_mapping} and Section~\ref{sec:algorithmic_mapping}.
 Figure~\ref{fig:mappings} shows the resulting mappings for all three hands.